-Hefetz [780] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex are distinct.
+Hefetz [844] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex are distinct.
 In particular, antimagic is the same as 0-antimagic.
-More generally, given a weight function ω from the vertices to the natural numbers Hefetz calls a graph with q edges (ω, k) -antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex by ω are distinct.
+More generally, given a weight function ω from the vertices to the natural numbers Hefetz calls a graph with q edges (ω, k) -antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex.

+by ω are distinct.
 In particular, antimagic is the same as $(\omega, 0)$ -antimagic where ω is the zero function.
-Using Alon's combinatorial nullstellensatz [111] as his main tool, Hefetz has proved the following: a graph with 3^m vertices and a K_3 factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q-4)$ -antimagic; a graph with q vertices and maximum degree q-q-q-antimagic.
-Hefetz, Saluz, and Tran [782] improved the first of Hefetz's results by showing that a graph with q-q-vertices, where q-q-is an odd prime and q-q-is positive, and a q-factor is antimagic.
+Using Alon's combinatorial nullstellensatz [119] as his main tool, Hefetz has proved the following: a graph with 3^m vertices and a K_3 factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q-4)$ -antimagic; a graph with p > 2 vertices that admits a 1-factor is (p-2)-antimagic; a graph with p vertices and maximum degree n-k, where $k \ge 3$ is any function of p is (3k-7)-antimagic and, in the case that $p \ge 6k^2$, is (k-1)-antimagic.
+Hefetz, Saluz, and Tran [846] improved the first of Hefetz's results by showing that a graph with p^m vertices, where p is an odd prime and m is positive, and a C_p factor is antimagic.

-Ahmad, Bača, Lascsáková and Semaničová-Feňovčíková [66] call a labeling of a plane graph d-antimagic if for every positive integer s, the set of s-sided face weights is $W_s = \{a_s, a_s + d, a_s + 2d, \ldots, a_s + (f_s - 1)d\}$ for some positive integers as a_s and d, where f_s is the number of the s-sided faces.
+Ahmad, Bača, Lascsáková and Semaničová-Feňovčíková [68] call a labeling of a plane graph d-antimagic if for every positive integer s, the set of s-sided face weights is $W_s = \{a_s, a_s + d, a_s + 2d, \ldots, a_s + (f_s - 1)d\}$ for some positive integers as a_s and d, where f_s is the number of the s-sided faces.
 (They allow different sets W_s for different s).
-A d-antimagic labeling is called super if the smallest possible labels appear on the vertices.
-In [102] they investigated the existence of super d-antimagic labelings of type (1, 1, 0) for disjoint union of plane graphs for several values of difference d.
-Bača, Numan, and

-Semaničová-Feňovčíková [223] invesitgate the existence of super d-antimagic labelings of generalized prisms.
-Hussainn and Tabraiz [839] investigated super d-antimagic labeling of type (1,1,1) on the snakes kC_5 ; subdivided kC_5 ; and isomorphic copies of kC_5 for strings $(1,1,\ldots,1)$ and $(2,2\ldots,2)$.
+A dantimagic labeling is called super if the smallest possible labels appear on the vertices.
+In [108] they investigated the existence of super d-antimagic labelings of type (1, 1, 0)for disjoint union of plane graphs for several values of difference d.
+Bača, Numan, and Semaničová-Feňovčíková [263] invesitgate the existence of super d-antimagic labelings of generalized prisms.
+Hussainn and Tabraiz [905] investigated super d-antimagic labeling of type (1,1,1) on the snakes kC_5 ; subdivided kC_5 ; and isomorphic copies of kC_5 for strings $(1,1,\ldots,1)$ and $(2,2\ldots,2)$.

-Bača, Baskoro, Jendrol, and Miller [192] investigated various k-antimagic labelings for graphs in the shape of hexagonal honeycombs.
+Bača, Baskoro, Jendrol, and Miller [214] investigated various k-antimagic labelings for graphs in the shape of hexagonal honeycombs.
 They use H_n^m to denote the honeycomb graph with m rows, n columns, and mn 6-sided faces.
 They prove: for n odd H_n^m , has a 0-antimagic vertex labeling and a 2-antimagic edge labeling, and if n is odd and mn > 1, H_n^m has a 1-antimagic face labeling.
+In [1981] Shiu and Low show how to construct k-antimagic graphs from existing graphs G with particular labeling properties by joining G to cycles and dumbell related graphs with an edge.

-Wong and Zhu [835] proved: graphs that have a vertex that is adjacent to all other vertices are weighted-2-antimagic; graphs with a prime number of vertices that have a Hamiltonian path are weighted-1-antimagic; and connected graphs $G \neq K_2$ on n vertices are weighted- $\lfloor 3n/2 \rfloor$ -antimagic.
+Wong and Zhu [2317] proved: graphs that have a vertex that is adjacent to all other vertices are weighted-2-antimagic; graphs with a prime number of vertices that have a Hamiltonian path are weighted-1-antimagic; and connected graphs $G \neq K_2$ on n vertices are weighted- $\lfloor 3n/2 \rfloor$ -antimagic.